alexferrer/XPlane_glider_autopilot/README.md

 For installation copy the Python files to the X-Plane Resources/plugins/PythonPlugins folder so that the Python plugin can find them.

-* I am looking for the original spreadsheet that Dick used to cruch the numbers, but it seems to have vanished on the internet.
-It probably is stored on a 'floppy disk' somwhere in the clubhouse, have no idea how would I ever read that these days :)
+* I am looking for the original spreadsheet that Dick used to crunch the numbers, but it seems to have vanished on the internet.
+It probably is stored on a 'floppy disk' somewhere in the clubhouse, have no idea how would I ever read that these days :)